embedthis/ioto/AI/context/web.md

 - Use `tm --iterations` rather than `TESTME_ITERATIONS=number tm` environment variable
 - Always use /* */ for multiline comments
 - Always use the best TestMe comparison function instead of relying on the generic `ttrue` or `tassert`.
 More specific TestMe comparison functions can report expected vs actual.
+- Use tm -s --duration 0 to do compile tests.
+A duration of zero will not run any tests.